 - 4.1.
-Effective education requires both a relevant curriculum and practitioners who understand and are able to implement the curriculum requirements.
-At Saint Christina's School we believe that children develop rapidly during the early years physically, intellectually, emotionally and socially.
-Therefore, practitioners should ensure that all children feel included, secure and valued.
-The Early Years' experience should build on what the children already know and can do.
-No child should be disadvantaged.
-Parents and practitioners should work together in an atmosphere of mutual respect. - 4.2.
-To be effective, the EYFS curriculum should be carefully structured (recognising different starting points; relevant to levels of need).
-There should be opportunities for children to engage in activities planned by adults and those that they plan or initiate for themselves.
-Practitioners must be able to observe and respond appropriately to children informed by knowledge of how children develop and learn.
-Well planned, purposeful activity and appropriate intervention by practitioners will engage children in the learning process.
-For children to have rich and stimulating experiences, the learning environment should be well planned and well organised.
-Above all, effective learning and development for young children requires high quality care and education by practitioners.
+Effective education in the EYFS requires practitioners who understand child development and can support learning guided by the Development Matters statements, working towards children achieving or exceeding the Early Learning Goals (ELGs) by the end of Reception.
+At Saint Christina's School, we believe that children develop rapidly during the early years-physically, intellectually, emotionally, and socially.
+Practitioners ensure that all children feel included, secure, and valued.
+The Early Years experience builds on what children already know and can do, with no child being disadvantaged.
+Strong partnerships between parents and practitioners, built on mutual respect, are essential in fostering a supportive and enriching environment for each child's development. - 4.2.
+2 To be effective, the EYFS approach should be carefully structured to recognise different starting points and meet varying levels of need.
+Our approach is guided by the Development Matters statements, allowing children to engage in both adult-planned activities and those they plan or initiate themselves.
+Practitioners must observe and respond appropriately to children, using their understanding of how children develop and learn to guide interactions.
+Well-planned, purposeful activities that reflect children's interests and timely interventions by practitioners are essential to engage children in the learning process.
+A rich and stimulating learning environment, carefully planned and 2organised, enhances children's experiences and supports their development.
+Above all, effective learning and development for young children requires high-quality care and education provided by skilled practitioners, with the aim of helping children meet or exceed the Early Learning Goals (ELGs) by the end of Reception.